 Below is a video, it’s clear, funny and enlightening.
 If you want to be entertained and learn about one on the least understood but key phenomenon in genetic transmission of hereditary characteristics then Nessa Carey is a must watch.

 Below is an infographic by a very large food company.
 As you know, this is not for advertising purposes but because I found this document particularly simple to read and helpful to grasp this rather ethereal subject.
 You can click here or on the image to download the entire infograpic about epigenetics.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Epigenetics – ‘Junk Genes’ Responsible for Regulating the Genes Themselves.
+Please use the Social Network links just below to share this information from The Explanation, Epigenetics – ‘Junk Genes’ Responsible for Regulating the Genes Themselves.